vavesparashar/blog/src/_talks/Product-led Marketing.md

 ![](https://github.com/vavesparashar/blog/blob/Without-issues/src/assets/images/Product-led-growth-image-1.png?raw=true)

-Let us try to understand this using an example: Notion.so
+Let us try to understand using an example: Notion.so

 Notion product is so versatile that its users have been the largest channel for growth.
 The majority of users kept raving about new features among their social circle.
 Features like *share to the web* and linking to a domain became viral among the tech community.